noahrdl/usergroupsx/README.md

 # usergroupsx
-This script provides a program to help you manage users and groups in a Linux system.
+This script provides a line-command-program to help you manage users and groups in a Linux system.

 Download the .sh script from the repository and execute it by running: